martis42/depend_on_what_you_use/README.md

 You can see the full command line interface and more information about the script behavior and limitations by executing:<br>
 `bazel run @depend_on_what_you_use//:apply_fixes -- --help`

-If you are not using `--dwyu-log-file`, the `apply_fixes` tool searches by itself for the DWYU reports.
+If you are not using `--dwyu-log-file`, the `apply_fixes` tool searches by itself for the DWYU reports in the output base, which can be slow for large workspaces.
-If the `apply_fixes` tool is not able to discover the report files, this can be caused by the `bazel-bin` convenience symlink at the workspace root not existing or not pointing to the output directory which was used by to generate the report files.
-The tool offers various options to control how the output directory is discovered, which you can discover trough its `--help` option.

 Unfortunately, the tool cannot promise perfect results due to various constraints: